awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ok      PATH 5.956s
 ```

-If you want to see any log messages, enter:
+To see any log messages, enter the following:

 `go test -test.v`